-Defence lawyers Nikolai Polozov said Savchenko's health had deteriorated over the past few days and that her temperature had risen to about 38 degrees Celsius (100 degrees Fahrenheit).
+Defence lawyers Nikolai Polozov said Savchenko's health had deteriorated over the past few days, adding that she was feverish and her temperature had risen to about 38 degrees Celsius (100 degrees Fahrenheit).

 "Remember -- we are playing with my life.
 And I will win," Savchenko told the court.
 "The stakes are high and I have nothing to lose."